guy-murphy/inversion-dev/Inversion/api.md

 * `self`: The `IData` object to act upon.
 * `writer`: The text writer the representation should be writtern to.

+### `.ToJsonObject(Inversion.IData)`
+Provides a JSON Object view of the objects data.

+* `self`: The `IData` object to act upon.

+**returns:**
+Returns a `JObject` representation of this objects data.

+## `T:Inversion.DataView`
+Represents a frozen view of an `IData` object.

+#### Remarks
+The idea here is that if you need to be using the JSON representation of a mutable entity, it's going to be expensive to generate that JSON representation each time it is accessed.
+This applies to XML also, but the case is felt to be more likely with the JSON rep. So the purpose of the data-view is to take a snap-shot of the entity, with the JSON being generated only the once.
+Unfortunately `JObject` is muttable making it unfit for what is supposed to be an immutable view.
+A guard has been put in to throw an exception on property change for the JObject, but this is felt to be only just adequate long-term.
+I'm going to see how this plays out in actual usage before deciding if it's appropriate.
+See `JDataObject` for an alternative but similar approach.

+### `.#ctor(Inversion.IData)`
+Instantiates a new data view object.

+* `other`: The `IData` the data view should be created from.

+### `.System#ICloneable#Clone`
+Creates a new object that is a copy of the current instance.

+**returns:**
+A new object that is a copy of this instance.

+### `.Clone`
+Creates a new object that is a copy of the current instance.

+**returns:**
+A new object that is a copy of this instance.

+### `.ToXml(System.Xml.XmlWriter)`
+Produces an xml representation of the model.

+* `writer`: The writer to used to write the xml to.

+### `.ToJson(Newtonsoft.Json.JsonWriter)`
+Produces a json respresentation of the model.

+* `writer`: The writer to use for producing json.
+### `.Data`
+Provides an abstract representation of the objects data expressed as a JSON object.

 ## `T:Inversion.Extensions.ArrayEx`
 An extension class providing extensions for arrays.